Pete Carril, old-school Princeton coaching maestro, dies - WHIZ News

 Success on the court never changed Carril.
 He liked his cigars.
 He enjoyed a drink, a coffee or just chatting with people at Andy’s Tavern in Princeton, that is until it became a sushi bar in the 1990s.
 Conte’s Pizza remained one of his hangouts.
 He would occasionally stop at the Princeton basketball office to talk hoops with Mitch Henderson, who became Princeton’s coach in 2011.

 After leaving Princeton, Carril jumped to unfamiliar ground — the NBA.
-He spent 10 seasons as an assistant coach with the Sacramento Kings.
-He helped Rick Adelman’s Kings win two Pacific Division titles and a spot in the 2002 Western Conference finals.
+He spent 10 seasons as a Kings assistant, helping coach Rick Adelman’s teams win two Pacific Division titles and a spot in the 2002 Western Conference finals.

-He joined the Washington Wizards staff in 2007 and in 2009 returned to the Kings, where in his first stint the Princeton offense found new life at basketball’s highest level.
+He joined the Washington Wizards’ staff in 2007 and in 2009 returned to the Kings.
+He retired from coaching in 2011.